Nicholas-Huang713/Fishazon/README.md

 # What I Learned

--Using Entity Framework to created code-first SQL models -C# Syntax
+- Using Entity Framework to created code-first SQL models
+- C# Syntax
 - Model relationships and complex MySQL queries
 - Creating custom api for all products